yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     helm install stable/nginx-ingress --namespace kube-system --set rbac.create=false --set rbac.createRole=false --set rbac.createClusterRole=false
     ```

 5. Set a DNS prefix on the IP address allocated to the ingress controller.
-Visit the `kube-system` namespace in your kubeneretes dashboard to find the IP
+Visit the `kube-system` namespace in your kubeneretes dashboard to find the IP.

     http://localhost:8001/#!/service?namespace=kube-system

     ![A screenshot of the Kubernetes management dashboard showing the ingress controller settings.](media/Ex4-Task5.5.png)

-6. Create a script to update the public DNS name for the IP
+6. Create a script to update the public DNS name for the IP.

     ```bash
     vi update-ip.sh
     <i>
     ```

-    Paste the following as the contents and update the IP and SUFFIX values
+    Paste the following as the contents and update the IP and SUFFIX values:

     ```bash
     #!/bin/bash